Arnie Bellini

 Arnie Bellini is an American businessman, technology entrepreneur and advocate of sustainability.
 He is the founder and CEO of Bellini Capital and founder of ConnectWise, a business management software company based in Tampa, Florida.
-In 2019, ConnectWise sold for $1.5 billion, marking the first tech unicorn in the Tampa Bay area.
+In 2019, ConnectWise sold for $1.5 billion, making it the first Tampa Bay-based technology company to reach unicorn status.

-Bellini has led multiple initiatives in cybersecurity, artificial intelligence, modernization of education and natural resource preservation.
+Bellini has been involved in initiatives related to cybersecurity, artificial intelligence, modernization of education, and natural resource preservation.

-In 2025, Bellini and his wife Lauren, donated $40 million to the University of South Florida (USF), establishing the Bellini College of Artificial Intelligence, Cybersecurity, and Computing to fill the gap of skilled professionals in artificial intelligence and cybersecurity.
+In 2025, Bellini and his wife, Lauren, donated $40 million to the University of South Florida (USF), establishing the Bellini College of Artificial Intelligence, Cybersecurity, and Computing to fill the gap of skilled professionals in artificial intelligence and cybersecurity.
 Bellini also led additional cybersecurity education and workforce readiness initiatives at USF and Saint Leo University.

-Bellini has contributed to sustainability efforts in Florida including a lead role in the passage of the Florida Wildlife Corridor Act and founding of the nonprofit LiveWildly.com.
+Bellini has participated in sustainability efforts in Florida, including involvement in the passage of the Florida Wildlife Corridor Act and founding of the nonprofit LiveWildly.com.

-He is a tri-athlete and endurance swimmer who crossed the English Channel in 2013 at the age of 54.
+He is a triathlete and endurance swimmer who crossed the English Channel in 2013 at the age of 54.